Scaramucci out as communications director after less than a week

 Trump's White House has been plagued with chaos this summer, facing infighting within the West Wing and legislative failures on Capitol Hill.

-But Trump batted back those criticisms Monday, tweeting that there was "no WH chaos!"
-Hours later, he swore in his new chief of staff, praising him for a "spectacular job" done at the Department of Homeland Security and predicting he would be " one of the great" chiefs of staff in history.
+But Trump batted back those criticisms Monday, tweeting that there is "no WH chaos!"
+Hours later, the president swore in his new chief of staff, praising him for a "spectacular job" done at the Department of Homeland Security and predicting he would be " one of the great" chiefs of staff in history.

 Spicer, asked multiple times by NBC what this latest shakeup meant for him, did not respond — only smiled and walked away.

-Scaramucci's departure marks the third Communications Director lost by the Trump administration in six months.
+Scaramucci's departure represents the third communications director lost by the Trump administration in six months.
+It is not yet known who will replace him.